 Benefits of the Lamu port

-January 2020 Kenya, Ethiopia, South Sudan sign MoU to reinvigorate Lapsset
+Kenya, Ethiopia, and South Sudan sign MoU to reinvigorate Lapsset

 “We have also built industrial zones in the Southern parts of Ethiopia.
-We are now looking forward for the inauguration of the first berth of the Lamu Port, because the southern part of Ethiopia will depend on the Port.” he said.
+We are now looking forward to the inauguration of the first berth of the Lamu Port because the southern part of Ethiopia will depend on the Port,” he said.

 Spurring regional economic growth

-Remaining works included the ongoing cargo sheds construction and runway extension from the current 1.4 km to 2.5 km.
+The remaining works included the ongoing cargo sheds construction and runway extension from the current 1.4 km to 2.5 km.
 The cargo sheds are planned to be completed by the end of September 2021.
 The construction will allow them to handle at least 10 tonnes of luggage.
-The extension of the runway is expected to be end by December 2021, giving way for the beginning of the flights operation.
+The extension of the runway is expected to end by December 2021, giving way to the beginning of the flight’s operation.